 If you are still debating whether to stay in academia or not, it is even more important to start early.
 Think about your plan for the next 5 years.
 Does an academic career work well with your life and career plan?
-This might be a tough question to ask now, but the earlier to ask yourself, the better you are prepared for your next step.
+This might be a tough question to ask now, but the earlier you ask yourself, the better prepared you are for your next step.

 Here are some great resources to get your resume started now.
 Good luck!